Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 **TNscope filtering (tumor_only)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Total Depth (DP)*: Refers to the overall read depth from all target samples supporting the variant call
+*Total Depth (DP)*: Refers to the overall read depth supporting the variant call

 ::